New Jersey Child Injury Lawyers

 An attorney is going to be able to conduct their own investigation into your child’s accident to determine a true value to your case and then negotiate a fair and full settlement.
 When the insurance company does not make an acceptable settlement offer, then the lawyer could file a lawsuit to take the case to trial.

-Why Choose Brach Eichler Trial Lawyers To Handle My Child Injury Case?
+Why Choose Brach Eichler Injury Lawyers To Handle My Child Injury Case?

-Brach Eichler Trial Lawyers was ranked a Top 40 Law Firm by the New Jersey Law Journal.
+Brach Eichler Injury Lawyers was ranked a Top 40 Law Firm by the New Jersey Law Journal.
 We have recovered more than $300 million for our clients.

 Edward P. Capozzi recovered least one (and as many as three) of the top 20 verdicts or settlements in New Jersey every year from 2012 to 2018.
 He also received the President’s Award from the New Jersey Association for Justice in 2015 and the Personal Injury Hall of Fame Award from the New Jersey Law Journal in 2014.